The Emerald Ash Borer: An Invasive and Destructive Pest

 The emerald ash borer is an Asian species native to China, Japan, Taiwan, Korea, Mongolia and the Russian Far East.— Natural Resources Canada

-A Beetle Invasion and Its Consequences
+Beetle Invasion and Distribution

 It's thought that the emerald ash borer was transported from Asia to North America inside wooden packing crates in cargo ships or in the wood used to stabilize the items that were being transported.
 The beetle has killed tens of millions of ash trees in Southeastern Michigan, as well as trees in other states and in the provinces of Ontario and Quebec in Canada.

 The insect is moving westward in Canada.
 At the end of 2017, officials announced that the beetle had reached the city of Winnipeg in Manitoba and was likely to affect more than 350,000 trees.
 Manitoba is the province to the west of Ontario and is located in the centre of Canada.
+The beetle is also moving eastward in the country.
+In May 2018 it was discovered in New Brunswick and in September 2018 in Nova Scotia.

 Humans brought the beetles to North America and are now playing a major role in the spread of the insect.
 The beetle larvae are being distributed inside firewood and nursery logs that are moved out of an infected region.
 Dr. Deborah McCullough is an entomologist at Michigan State University.
 As she says in the last video in this article, the emerald ash borer problem is a "human driven disaster".
 She also says that the beetle "has become the most destructive forest insect ever to invade North America".